 Here are some common issues that bring in poor quality website traffic:

-- The focus of your SEO is wrong - Maybe you have all of the SEO "best practices" in line, but if you are generating the wrong type of visitor, that traffic is useless.
+Maybe you have all of the SEO "best practices" in line, but if you are generating the wrong type of visitor, that traffic is useless.
 You need to revisit your strategy and refocus your efforts on your buyer personas.